Cloudflare: Products

 Cloudflare provides network and security products for consumers and businesses, utilizing edge computing, reverse proxies for web traffic, data center interconnects, and a content distribution network to serve content across its network of servers.
 It supports transport layer protocols TCP, UDP, QUIC, and many application layer protocols such as DNS over HTTPS, SMTP, and HTTP/2 with support for HTTP/2 Server Push.
 As of 2023, Cloudflare handles an average of 45 million HTTP requests per second.

 As of 2024, Cloudflare servers are powered by AMD EPYC 9684X processors.

-Cloudflare also provides analysis and reports on large-scale outages, including Verizon’s October 2024 outage.
+Cloudflare also provides analysis and reports on large-scale outages, including Verizon's October 2024 outage.

+In April 2026, Cloudflare released an open-source CMS called EmDash, intended to align with serverless and edge-based architecture.

 Artificial intelligence

 In 2023, Cloudflare launched "Workers AI", a framework allowing for use of Nvidia GPU's within Cloudflare's network.

 In 2024, Cloudflare launched a tool that prevents bots from scraping websites.
-To build automatic bot detector models, the company analyzed "AI" bots and crawler traffic.The company also launched an "AI" assistant to generate charts based on queries by leveraging "Workers AI".Cloudflare announced plans in September 2024 to launch a marketplace where website owners can sell "AI" model providers access to scrape their site’s content.Cloudflare also launched AI Audit, which provides analytics on "AI" models scraping their sites (along with the ability to block them altogether).
+To build automatic bot detector models, the company analyzed "AI" bots and crawler traffic.
+The company also launched an "AI" assistant to generate charts based on queries by leveraging "Workers AI".
+Cloudflare announced plans in September 2024 to launch a marketplace where website owners can sell "AI" model providers access to scrape their site's content.

 In March 2025, Cloudflare announced a new feature called "AI Labyrinth", which combats unauthorized "AI" data scraping by serving fake "AI"-generated content to LLM bots.
+In July, the company rolled out a permission-based setting to allow websites to automatically block online bots from scraping data and content.

+Cloudflare released AutoRAG into beta in 2025.
+AutoRAG (retrieval augmented generation) creates a vector database of a website's unstructured content to identify relationships between concepts.
+It is part of an initiative with Microsoft, alongside their NLWeb standard, to make websites easier for people and automated systems to query.

+Cloudflare and GoDaddy partnered in April 2026 to enable AI Crawl Control features on GoDaddy hosted websites.
+This would allow site owners to decide how AI bot crawlers interact with their content.